Vyral/marc-highfill-recruiting/_posts/2023-12-04-how-our-coaching-sessions-benefit-both-new-and-experienced-agents.md

 If you're an experienced agent seeking to elevate your business to the next level, **schedule a call with one of our coaches.** We'll listen to your challenges and collaborate on exit strategies for your business.
 For new agents looking for additional support and a chance to learn from top producers, reach out to us as well.&nbsp;

 We look forward to hearing from you.
-And remember; it’s not the market… it’s the marketing that makes the difference!
+And remember, It's Not the Market...it's the Marketing That Makes the Difference!!